sdl/ecommerce-framework/README.md

 * Support for checkouts
 * Improved category experience such as sorting, slider facets etc
+* Improved cart model with support for promo codes etc
 * Hybrid search (content/E-Commerce)
 * Search suggest
 * OAuth authentication on the E-Commerce micro service